rkotze/rkotze.github.io/_posts/2018-05-30-testing-react-components-with-jest.md

 ```

 1. Mock `fetch` using `jest.fn().mockImplementation` with the response we want
-1. Then following the example provided by React testing library, by clicking a button to trigger the fetch
+1. Then following the example provided by react-testing-library, by clicking a button to trigger the fetch
 1. Wait for the contributors to be rendered
 1. Assert on the expected outcomes